 During the lockdown, a lot of people have found themselves without toilet paper, and not because the supply chain was broken but because demand grew 100x, due to people panic buying toilet paper.
 What most people do not realize is that most toilet paper is produced locally, and it is rarely imported as the cost of the transportation would be a lot higher than the cost of the actual toilet paper.

 If you are constantly running out of toilet paper then you should think of installing a bidet on your toilet, my personal recommendation is to use one which has self-cleaning dual nozles Click here to check it out on Amazon.com

-Thought history humanity has been using different items for toilet paper, although in the past couple of decades we have been spoiled by soft and mild toilet paper.
+Thought history humanity has been using different items for toilet paper, although, in the past couple of decades, we have been spoiled by soft and mild toilet paper.
 A couple of thousands of years ago, paper was a valuable commodity and it was exclusively used as something to write on rather than as toilet paper.
-We do not know for the most part what toilet papers have been used in ancient times, but we do know what the Romans have used.
+We do not know for the most part what toilet paper have been used in ancient times, but we do know what the Romans used.